Coverage While Traveling

 No other On-Call benefits are available to plans in New York.

-To discuss coverage or inquire about benefits, please contact On-Call:
+To discuss coverage or inquire about benefits, please get in touch with On-Call:

 Supporting the University mission often requires students to travel outside of the United States.
 Whether it be for research, conference presentation, study abroad, or other purposes, those participating in Columbia Travel have a support system at the University to provide the tools needed for diligent pre-trip planning and assistance in the event of an emergency abroad – including medical insurance for emergent illness and injury while abroad.